Very obvious warning regarding SPOILERS for Underdogs. Do not read this prologue until you have finished the original novel!

 The slow-motion replay would later show the air rippling around him, as if he had run through a vertical surface of water.
 The previously blank space between the pillars turned crimson and wavy when touched.
 The clone’s head, the first part of him through, was unaffected by the waves.
 But his fate was sealed as his metal equipment followed.

-The space between the stone pillars burst into action with tiny lightning shards, which attacked the metal in the clone’s grasp: his assault rifle and handguns, his grenades, the belt buckle and hunting knives, and the fronts of his steel-capped boots.
+The space between the stone pillars burst into action.
+Tiny lightning shards attacked the metal in the clone’s grasp: his assault rifle and handguns, his grenades, the belt buckle and hunting knives, and the fronts of his steel-capped boots.

-At regular viewing speed the dozens of explosions seemed instantaneous, as every metallic item around the clone’s body was detonated by the red barrier.
-The shrapnel from his firearms and blades ripped through his limbs, sending his extremities across the room and his artificial blood splattering across the chamber floor.
-His right hand slapped the bullet-resistant glass in front of Marshall, causing a hysterical laugh from Oliver Roth.
-As the clone’s torn remains fell to the ground, no more than a collection of carved meat, the rippling red curtain faded back into invisibility as if nothing had happened.
+But at that moment, Oliver Roth could only watch at regular viewing speed.
+To him the dozens of explosions seemed instantaneous, as every metallic item around the clone’s body was detonated by the red barrier.
+The shrapnel from the firearms and blades ripped through his limbs, sending his extremities across the room and his artificial blood splattering across the chamber floor.
+His right hand slapped the bullet-resistant glass in front of Iain Marshall, causing hysterical laughter from Roth.
+As the clone’s torn remains fell to the ground, nothing more than visceral chunks of carved meat, the rippling red curtain faded back into invisibility as if nothing had happened.

-Bloody hell, thought Marshall, grudgingly impressed.
-As much as he despised Nathaniel Pearce, his colleague had surpassed himself this time.
+Bloody hell, thought Roth, grudgingly impressed.
+As much as he despised Nathaniel Pearce, the Chief Scientist had surpassed himself this time.
 Atmospheric Metallurgic Excitation had once been a crackpot idea from the depths of Nicholas Grant’s imagination, but somehow Nathaniel Pearce had brought it into the realm of reality: an invisible wall of energised air that destroyed anything forged from metal.

-‘Sir,’ Marshall asked into the microphone, ‘are you happy?’
+‘Sir,’ Pearce asked into the phone, ‘are you happy?’

 Nicholas Grant’s discreet laughter answered the question for him.
-To Marshall’s side, Oliver Roth was bouncing on his toes with an excited smile.
-Pearce had rested his smart-arse mug at the side of the control panel and given himself an applause.
+As Roth started to bounce on his toes with an excited smile, he looked to his side and found even Marshall smiling.
+Pearce rested his smart-arse mug at the side of the control panel and started to applaud himself.

-‘Happy is one word for it, certainly,’ replied Grant.
-‘Can you confirm that AME can be reproduced on a much larger scale?’
+‘Happy is one word for it, certainly,’ Grant said.
+‘Nat, can you confirm that AME can be reproduced on a much larger scale?’

 ‘And are we still on target to achieve this within four days?’